drcount-root/ReactJS-Concepts/React-With-Redux/README.md

 > If you are using Redux with any kind of UI framework, you will normally use a "UI binding" library to tie Redux together with your UI framework, rather than directly interacting with the store from your UI code.
 > react-redux is the official Redux UI binding library for React.
 If you are using Redux and React together, you should also use React Redux to bind these two libraries.
 >
 > `redux-saga` package is used for handling asynchronous operations.
+Redux-Saga is a middleware library used to allow a Redux store to asynchronously interact with resources outside of itself.
+Redux-Saga helps in: making HTTP requests (API requests), accessing browser storage.

 <br>